KevinAst/eatery-nod/src/util/feature-u/aspect/feature-u-redux/README.md

 words, *each feature will define and use it's own set of actions*.

 This allows you to manage your actions however you wish.
-Best practices prescribe that actions should be created by [action creators](https://redux.js.org/docs/basics/Actions.html#action-creators) (functions that return actions).
+Best practices prescribe that actions be created by [action creators](https://redux.js.org/docs/basics/Actions.html#action-creators) (functions that return actions).
 It is common to manage your action creators and action types through a library like [action-u] or